Chapter 5:

 "Don't worry, Miss Brielle!
 As I was also telling him, no harm was done.
 Also, I've told you countless times...
 Please, call me Lucien."

 "Haha!
 You hear that?
-Lord Lucien wants to be friends with our little Averin!" a loud voice from the group left behind called out.
-The voice belonged to a large man carrying a sword the size of the one Averin held, but wearing little armor—unlike her.
+Lord Lucien wants to be friends with our little Averin!" a loud voice from the group behind the knight called out.
+The voice belonged to a large man carrying a sword the size of the one Averin held with the inscription "WHITE CONQUEST" written on the blade.
+However, unlike the lady, this man wore no armor.

-"So..." the man, claiming to be a lord, continued.
+"So..." the man who turned out to be a lord, continued.
 "Is this the elf you've managed to save?"

 "A survivor?
 I see."